 - They weren’t the longest for me (but was pretty close).

 Overall, the F9 irons were definitely my favorite for mid handicaps (I know because I am one) and I’d highly recommend them.
-Check the price on Amazon.
+No products found..
 Here’s a demo video:

 If you’re a mid handicap golfer and are in the market for a new set of irons, these three will be great options.
 They all perform really well and are great for when you start getting better.
 The iron set you go with will all depend on your budget and what exactly you’re looking for.